 Holdings in the Old China Hands Archives document the varied experiences of foreigners living in China during the early 20th century.
 Whether employees of the government of China, business persons, missionaries, maritime or military servicepersons, refugees from Nazi Germany or Communist Russia, civil administrators, or journalists, their documentation of cultural interactions, international travel, local economies, and their own personal experiences provide a fascinating window into a turbulent phase of China's history.

-To view collections which are a part of the Old China Hands Archives, please visit the Finding Aid Database, search the OneSearch, or the library's Digital Collections.
+To view collections which are a part of the Old China Hands Archives, please browse or search our finding aids, search the OneSearch, or the library's Digital Collections.
 For more information about how to access our collections, please read more about Using the Collections and our Duplication Services.

 For updates about the Old China Hands Archives and its activities, read our newsletter.